 and hopes in the transition, work is done in a safe manner that is responsible and responsive to the entire community.

 WEC is a proud participant in, and leader of,

 Jersey Renews, a coalition for environmental justice, clean renewable energy, good jobs, and protections for workers and communities.

 In September of 2016, WEC co-hosted a lunch & learn event at the Ironbound Community Corporation, featuring Dr. Nicky Sheats, board member for the New Jersey Environmental Justice Alliance and Aaron Jones of 32BJ SEIU.
 In October of 2016, WEC co-hosted another discussion about climate policy featuring Jim Young, Secretary of the Labor Institute.
 Each of these well-attended events was intended as a conversation starter, helping grassroots leaders understand the approaches other states have taken, and creating a better understanding of the various priorities our state must consider.
-WEC was a key convener of Jersey Renews, a coalition of more than 30 organizations in support of action on climate change, and helping to organize the launch event on January 25, 2017.
+WEC is a key convener of Jersey Renews, a coalition of more than 40 organizations in support of action on climate change, and helped organize the launch event on January 25, 2017.

 In 2008, WEC formally endorsed the Green Jobs for America campaign, the demands of which included:

 - Reward everyday Americans with tax credits for retrofitting their homes for greater energy efficiency instead of squandering tax cuts on millionaires.

 - Commit to a 2% reduction per year in global warming pollution – 80% by 2050.

 - Create a national Renewable Electricity Standard that adds millions of megawatts to the electric grid and secures investments in renewable energy.